Updated on January 18th, 2023 by Nathan Parsh

 Competitive Advantages & Recession Performance

-Cracker Barrel competitive is the authentic experiential brand.
+Cracker Barrel’s competitive advantage is its authentic experiential brand.
 The company has a unique culture of caring hospitality, which people of all ages love when they visit one of its restaurants.
-The company earnings performed very well during the Great Recession.
+The company’s earnings performed very well during the Great Recession.
 However, the share price performance was very poor during this time.
 For example, in 2007, the share price was as high as $50.37 per share and as low as $11.64 per share in 2008.
 This was about a 56% decrease in share price in a little over a year and a half.

 CBRL’s earnings-per-share throughout the Great Recession:

 • 2009 earnings-per-share of $2.89 (4% increase)

 As you see, the company did very well during the 2008-2009 Great Recession.
 Almost like the recession was not even there.
 But as we mentioned above, the share price performed miserably at the time.